Can You Be Extradited from Dubai to the UK? Treaty Guide 2026

 • Extradition of its own citizens may be refused.

-Extradition between the United Arab Emirates and the United Kingdom is provided for the following criminal offenses: murder and attempted murder, financial fraud, money laundering, corruption, bribery and embezzlement, production, transportation, and trafficking of drugs, involvement in and financing of terrorism, cyber fraud, insider trading, and market manipulation.
+Extradition between the United Arab Emirates and the United Kingdom, along with other Middle Eastern countries, is provided for serious offenses.
+That includes murder and attempted murder, financial fraud, money laundering, corruption, bribery and embezzlement, production, transportation, and trafficking of drugs, involvement in and financing of terrorism, cyber fraud and financial crimes.

-There could be challenges in interactions between the UAE and the United Kingdom due to differences in their legal systems.
-The United Arab Emirates employs a mixed legal system with elements of civil law and Islamic Sharia.
-Meanwhile, the United Kingdom operates under a common law system.
+Due to differences in their legal systems, interactions between the UAE and the United Kingdom could be challenging.
+The United Arab Emirates employs a mixed legal system with elements of civil law and Islamic Sharia, which distinguishes it from other countries in the region.
+Meanwhile, the United Kingdom, a commonwealth state, operates under a common law system.

 Steps for Filing an Extradition Request

-The first step in submitting an extradition request involves gathering complete information about the person sought: full name, date and place of birth, citizenship, photographs, and other biometric data, as well as determining their whereabouts.
+The first step in submitting an extradition request involves gathering complete information about the requested person.
+That includes their full name, date and place of birth, citizenship, photographs, and other biometric data, as well as determining their whereabouts.

-A mandatory condition for extradition is a valid national arrest warrant or judicial decision confirming the need to detain the individual.
-It is also necessary to prepare a detailed description of the crime committed (dates, locations, and circumstances), as well as to collect and organize all evidence proving the person’s guilt with references to the relevant violated legislative articles.
+A mandatory condition for extradition is a valid national arrest warrant or judicial decision confirming the need to detain the requested person.
+It is also necessary to prepare a detailed description of the crime committed (dates, locations, and circumstances), collect and organize all evidence proving the person’s guilt with references to the relevant violated legislative articles.

-All documents must be translated into the official language of the requested country (for the UAE, into Arabic; for the United Kingdom, into English).
+All documents must be translated into the official language of the requested country (for the UAE, into Arabic; for the UK, into English).
 Documents must be certified and legalized in accordance with international standards and the requirements of the requested country.

 The court issues a decision on the admissibility of extradition.
-In the event of a positive decision, it is forwarded for approval to the higher judicial authorities.
+If the decision is positive, it is forwarded for approval to the higher judicial authorities.
 The accused party has the right to appeal the court’s decision within the legally established timeframes.

 The legal framework governing extradition between the UK and the UAE

 In April 2008, the United Kingdom and the United Arab Emirates signed a bilateral Extradition Treaty, which only came into effect in 2016.
-This agreement establishes clear legal frameworks for the extradition process and defines the obligations of both parties to cooperate in combating crime.
+This formal extradition agreement establishes clear legal frameworks for the surrender process and defines the obligations of both parties to cooperate in combating crime.

-In the United Kingdom, extradition matters are governed by the Extradition Act 2003.
-This law establishes the procedures for extradition, the rights of individuals sought for extradition, and the criteria under which extradition can be denied.
-Extradition cannot proceed if it contravenes the European Convention on Human Rights and Fundamental Freedoms.
+Extradition matters in the UK are governed by the Extradition Act of 2003.
+The law lays down the procedures for extradition proceedings, the rights of individuals sought for extradition, and the criteria under which extradition can be denied.
+Additionally, extradition cannot proceed if it contravenes the European Convention on Human Rights and Fundamental Freedoms.

-Both countries are participants in a number of international treaties and conventions that affect the extradition process:
+Both countries are participants in several international treaties and conventions that affect the extradition process:

 • UN Convention against Transnational Organized Crime (2000);